 The best thing you can do to prevent joint pain is keep your cat at a healthy weight.
 Even one extra pound can put unnecessary strain on joints.

-Besides arthritis, obesity is also linked to several other feline health issues that become more likely as a cat ages.
-It’s important to provide your senior kitty with a healthy diet to keep them at their ideal weight.
+Besides arthritis, obesity is also linked to several other feline health issues that become more likely as cats age.
+Providing your senior kitty with a healthy diet is essential to keep them at their ideal weight.
 Many pet food brands offer senior cat food that usually has lower levels of protein and fat and higher fiber.
-This can be helpful, but it’s best to talk to a vet about the most appropriate diet for your individual senior cat.
+This can be helpful, but it’s best to talk to a vet about the most appropriate diet for your senior cat.

 3. Boredom

-Not only will exercise help your cat stay sleek and trim, it will also help alleviate their boredom.
-By the time a cat reaches their senior years, they’re usually content to snooze in sun spots and observe the household from a favorite perch.
+Not only will exercise help your cat stay sleek and trim, but it will also help alleviate their boredom.
+When a cat reaches its senior years, it is usually content to snooze in sun spots and observe the household from a favorite perch.
 They can sleep for most of the day, but it’s still possible for them to get bored.

 You want your cat to enjoy their senior years as much as possible.
-Relaxing on the couch is definitely part of that, but they’re never too old for mental and physical stimulation.
-Make sure your cat lives a full life by providing opportunities to interact with family members, play with toys, watch birds on YouTube, and do whatever else they want to stave off boredom.
+Relaxing on the couch is part of that, but they’re never too old for mental and physical stimulation.
+Ensure your cat lives a whole life by providing opportunities to interact with family members, play with toys, watch birds on YouTube, and do whatever they want to stave off boredom.

 4. Cognitive Decline

 Providing your senior cat with mental stimulation will also help prevent cognitive decline.
 As cats age, the risk of brain cell atrophy increases.
-This means that like humans, cats can suffer from cognitive dysfunction and disorders that negatively affect their quality of life.
+Like humans, cats can suffer from cognitive dysfunction and disorders that negatively affect their quality of life.
 This age-related symptom is often natural, but it can also be severe to the point it resembles Alzheimer’s disease and senile dementia in humans.

-Cats with cognitive decline usually show outward signs including confusion, unexplained mood swings, and aggression.
-A cat might walk into a familiar room and suddenly start crying because they feel lost.
-They could also stare at a blank wall for an extended period of time, refuse food and water, or adapt an altered sleep schedule.
+Cats with cognitive decline usually show outward signs, including confusion, unexplained mood swings, and aggression.
+A cat might start crying in a familiar room because they feel lost.
+They could also stare at a blank wall for an extended period, refuse food and water, or adopt an altered sleep schedule.

 5. Skin and Coat Health

 It’s not unusual for a cat’s fur coat to change as they age.
-Sometimes their fur can change color by becoming more gray in certain areas, especially around their face.
-It may also start to become thinner and can lose some of its shine.
-It’s all part of the aging process, but you want to make sure it’s not symptoms of a nutrient deficiency.
-Hair loss, bald spots, and an especially dull coat could be a symptom of illness.
+Sometimes, their fur can change color by becoming more gray in certain areas, especially around their face.
+It may also become thinner and lose some of its shine.
+It’s all part of the aging process, but you want to make sure it’s not a symptom of a nutrient deficiency.
+Hair loss, bald spots, and an exceedingly dull coat could be a symptom of illness.

 You might also need to help your cat with their usual grooming habits.
 Stiff joints can prevent some senior cats from grooming themselves like they used to, so they’ll need you to pick up the slack.